nziyouren/QuickComparePlugin/README.md

 ##Install

-* Install from Android studio plugin repository, search "qucickcompare"
+* Install from Android studio plugin repository, search "quickcompare"
-* Checkout source code and build QucickCompare.jar
+* Checkout source code and build QuickCompare.jar

 ##How to use?